Precision CNC Milling Services for Custom Parts

 • Precision and repeatability

-• Tight tolerances
+• Tight tolerances (±0.002mm achievable)

-• Production-grade materials
+• Production-grade materials with full traceability

-• Robust post-processing to improve cosmetics and material properties
+• Robust post-processing and finishing options

 CNC Machining Design Guide